Scottish clan: Romantic memory

 Most of the anti-clan legislation was repealed by the end of the eighteenth century as the Jacobite threat subsided, with the Dress Act restricting kilt wearing being repealed in 1782.
 There was soon a process of the rehabilitation of highland culture.
-By the nineteenth century, tartan had largely been abandoned by the ordinary people of the region, although preserved in the Highland regiments in the British army, which poor highlanders joined in large numbers until the end of the Napoleonic Wars in 1815.
+By the nineteenth century, tartan had largely been abandoned by the ordinary people of the region, although preserved in the Scottish regiments of the British Army, which Highlanders joined in large numbers during the 18th and 19th centuries.
 The international craze for tartan, and for idealising a romanticised Highlands, was set off by the Ossian cycle published by James Macpherson (1736–96).
 Macpherson claimed to have found poetry written by the ancient bard Ossian, and published translations that acquired international popularity.
 Highland aristocrats set up Highland Societies in Edinburgh (1784) and other centres including London (1788).

 The image of the romantic highlands was further popularised by the works of Walter Scott.
 His "staging" of the royal visit of King George IV to Scotland in 1822 and the King's wearing of tartan, resulted in a massive upsurge in demand for kilts and tartans that could not be met by the Scottish linen industry.
 The designation of individual clan tartans was largely defined in this period and they became a major symbol of Scottish identity.
 This "Highlandism", by which all of Scotland was identified with the culture of the Highlands, was cemented by Queen Victoria's interest in the country, her adoption of Balmoral Castle as a major royal retreat from and her interest in "tartenry".